YeahEsCereal/ChorPolice/README.md

 In singleplayer I've decided for the player to always get the police You are the purple box

-পুলিশ = Police
+পুলিশ = Police,
-চোর = Thief/Chor
+চোর = Thief/Chor,
-ডাকাত = Robber/Dakat
+ডাকাত = Robber/Dakat,
-বাবু = Head of the Police/Babu
+বাবু = Head of the Police/Babu,

 Everyone gets a box or what I call paper because in real life we play with paper.
 Everyone gets a role on their paper.